Ecotech Services operates an e-waste collection service for Christchurch businesses, non-profit organisations, and households.

 At present we have two types of e-waste collection receptacle; the e-crate and the e-pallet.

 The e-pallet is a one cubic metre pellet for large volumes of e-waste or for bulky items.
+It is suited to large IT companies and for buildings with a shared recycling service.

 For one off consignments of e-waste contact us for pricing and procedures.